API java : KeyStroke

 int modifiers)

-Returns a shared instance of a KeyStroke, given a Character object and a set of modifiers.
+Returns a shared instance of a KeyStroke that represents a KEY_TYPED event for the specified Character object and a set of modifiers.
 Note that the first parameter is of type Character rather than char.
 This is to avoid inadvertent clashes with calls to getKeyStroke(int keyCode, int modifiers).
-The modifiers consist of any combination of:
+The modifiers consist of any combination of following:

 Parameters: